-a.
+- a.
 Any bargaining unit member who has received prior written delegation from his/her division director or designee to perform essentially all of the duties of a specific position in a higher range than the bargaining unit member's own for fifteen (15) or more consecutive calendar days shall, retroactive to the first (1st) day, be paid at the step of the higher range that would be appropriate in case of promotion.
 Upon commencement of duties in the bargaining unit member's regular position, the bargaining unit member will return to the normal rate of pay.
-Such delegation to act at the higher range shall not exceed sixty (60) calendar days, which may be extended by the Director of the Division of Personnel.

-In an emergency, the prior written delegation may be waived; however, written delegation by the division director or designee must be received within three (3) working days of the commencement of the duties of the higher range.

-b.
-Accrued sick, annual and personal leave used or cashed out while in acting status shall be paid at the bargaining unit member's regular rate of pay.
+Such delegation to act at the higher range shall not exceed sixty (60) calendar days, which may be extended by the Director of the Division of Personnel. - b.
+Accrued sick, annual and personal leave used or cashed out while in acting status shall be paid at the bargaining unit member's regular rate of pay. - c.

-c.
 It shall not be a violation of this Agreement, nor cause for disciplinary action, should a bargaining unit member decline to accept a prior written delegation of authority.
-Bargaining unit members will be informed of the likely length of a delegation of authority at the time it is offered.
+Bargaining unit members will be informed of the likely length of a delegation of authority at the time it is offered. - d.
+Time spent in acting status shall be credited towards meeting the minimum qualifications for the acting status position. - 5.
+For purposes of this subsection, "step" means both pay increments and performance steps. - D. Transferred Employee.
+An employee transferred from one (1) position to another position assigned to the same pay range and meeting the provisions of Article 11.07, shall be appointed at the same step rate held prior to transfer and the employee's merit anniversary date shall remain unchanged.
+Those moving to a position at the same pay range but not considered as a transfer shall have a new probationary period and merit anniversary date and the step in the range shall remain unchanged.